joamats/feup-InformationSystems/README.md

 * The private interface must display relevant data, such as payments tracking, and lists of participants, speakers, staff, sponsors, partners.

-* The **organizer** must have a name, password, address, and VAT number.
+* The **organizer** must have a name, email, password, address, and VAT number.
 A logotype is optional.
 A unique identifying number should be generated to each one of them.

 * Each organizer can create as many events as wished.

-* Each **event** must have an organizer, date, location, theme, price range, and (current) number of participants.
-A maximum number of participants can also exist.
-A unique identifying number should be given to each event.
+* Each **event** must have an organizer, name, date, location, theme, price range, (current) number of participants.
+A maximum number of participants can also exist, as well as an image for description.
+A unique identifying number should be given to each event

 * If existent, the maximum number of participants must be higher than the (current) number of participants.